jukindle/docs-autolab/book/AIDO/50_megacity_setup/40_current_collector.md

 </figcaption>
 </div>

-### Glue the brass pieces
+### Optional: Glue the laboratory plugs

-Glue the brass pieces such that they are hold in place in the 3D printed part.

-TODO add picture
+If for any reason the laboratory plugs do not fit tightly in the 3D printed part, glue them.

 ### Prepare the assembly